 Why I sympathize with Intelligent Design Theory and consider it as a legit scientific approach

 Since intelligent design theory is not based on scripture or religious faith, but is a purely empirical inference to the best explanation, it is definitely not creationism in a cheap tuxedo.
 ID theory just provides a scientific method to identify phenomena in nature that cannot be sufficiently explained with chance and necessity (laws of nature), but require either an intelligent cause or at least an introduction of information from outside of the system.
 I therefore concur with the atheist philosophers Thomas Nagel and Bradley Monton that Intelligent Design is not religion but a valid scientific approach.
 Other thinkers, who are not ID proponents themselves but still support the approach of ID theory as legit scientific enterprise include David Berlinski and David Gelernter (see here).

 Intelligent design theory in principle cannot (and does not have to) elucidate the identity and motivation of the intelligent cause.
 It is fully compatible with naturalistic designers like space aliens or the matrix hypothesis, which are even acceptable for skeptics like Richard Dawkins or Neil deGrasse Tyson, even though such naturalistic designers would only shift the problem and create an infinite regress.
 Also, ID does not imply any commitment to special creation rather than universal common descent.
 Thus, ID makes no claim to supernatural explanations for empirical data, even though it is of course compatible with theistic interpretations.
 The derogative propaganda label "ID creationism" is therefore wholly inappropriate.

 Personally, I distinguish between three different meanings of intelligent design theory:

-I strictly separated all my activities in favor of intelligent design theory from my professional work when I still worked as a museum scientist at SMNS.
+I strictly separated all my activities against materialism and Neo-Darwinism from my professional work when I still worked as a museum scientist at SMNS.